tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 <compare>
 <james {% include timecode %}>

 But one of the difficulties about talking about fascism and sorting media into categories of what does or does not support neo-fascist ideology, is that fascism itself is hard to describe.
 Because a definition of fascism does not really include the way that fascism is as much of a process of government as it is a method and a model.
 The history class description of fascism as "communism is the far left, and fascism is the far right," it's a little bit too simple.
-Even though the word fascism comes from the Italian for bundle of sticks, much like another f word, it represents a concept that is actually notoriously difficult to define.

 </james>
 <comment>
 {% include header for=tobi %}

 James says all this, but never actually bothers to give a definition for fascism, leading to him mistaking it for a number of other concepts, such as authoritarianism.
+He doesn't even try to take the definition from the university paper he's stealing from.
 For a good overview of what fascism actually is, see Innuendo Studio's [Endnote 2: White Fascism](https://www.youtube.com/watch?v=5Luu1Beb8ng&pp=ygUXZW5kbm90ZSAyIHdoaXRlIGZhc2Npc20%3D).

 </comment>
 <from></from>